 Spyros obtained his Applied Physics diploma in 2009 and his MSc in Microelectronics and Nanotechnology in 2011, both from the National Technical University of Athens (NTUA).
 In 2015 he received his PhD from the Department of Physics, NTUA for his work on the effects of infrared laser annealing in the electrical characteristics of silicon and germanium.
 He joined the University of Southampton, UK in 2016.

 Spyros is currently working on the fabrication, characterisation and application of metal oxide memristive devices.

-Kate is a Prince2 qualified Project Manager, who has worked at the University for over four years.
+Kate is a Prince2 qualified Project Manager, who has worked at the University for over five years.

 Georgios received his M.Eng. degree in electrical and computer engineering (ECE) from the Democritus University of Thrace (DUTh), Greece, in 2015, and his M.Sc. degree in ECE from DUTh, Greece, in 2017.
 He is currently pursuing his Ph.D. studies at University of Southampton in Electronic Materials & Devices research group, working towards the implementation of reconfigurable hybrid CMOS/memristor circuits, systems and computer architectures.

 Georgios currently participates in the research of novel nano-electronic circuits and systems design for reconfigurable mixed-signal CMOS/memristor computer architectures towards developing a post-von-Neumann computing paradigm.

 Jiaqi received her Bachelor of Science in Microelectronic Science and Engineering from Shenzhen University, China, in 2017.
 Then she obtained her Master of Science in Microelectronic Systems Design from University of Southampton, in 2018.
 Currently, she is pursuing her PhD in Electronic Materials & Devices Research Group, University of Southampton.